Skip to content

 Accreditation Status

-Pratt MLA is currently seeking candidacy status for accreditation by the Landscape Architecture Accreditation Board (LAAB), and is working closely with the organization to ensure the program is on track to achieve accreditation.
+Pratt MLA was granted candidacy status by the Landscape Architectural Accreditation Board (LAAB) in August 2024, and is working closely with the organization to ensure the program is on track to achieve full accreditation in 2026.

 Estimated Program Costs